 - Study abroad opportunities prepare you for a global society by allowing you to live within another culture and meet students from around the world.
-Our study abroad programs are established in 25 countries and can be customized to meet your needs and interests.
+Our study abroad programs are established in more than 34 countries and can be customized to meet your needs and interests.

 For More Information